tyll/tinyos-2.x-contrib/tunit/support/sdk/tunit/src/com/rincon/tunit/parsers/suiteproperties/README.txt

  - once : If a build already exists, use it.
 Otherwise, compile one time.
  - never : Never let TUnit compile the test.
 This requires you to compile manually.

+@cmd [start|run|finish] [commandline]
+  - start : runs the given command line argument before the test begins.
+Blocks.
+  - run : runs the given command line argument during the test.
+This gets destroyed when the test completes if not before.
+Does not block.
+  - finish : runs the given command line argument after the test ends.
+Blocks.
+  You must run TUnit with the -enablecmd option to allow command line arguments to execute.

 EXAMPLES
 -------------------------------------------------------